mkdecisiondev/devdocs/aws/lambda-and-api-gateway/lambda-invoke/lambda-invoke.md

 ![alt text](images/2.png)

-We can see that `LambdaInvokeEvent` has successfully logged the contents of `invoke()`'s `payload` parameter from `LambdaInvokeTrigger`.
+We can see that `LambdaInvokeEvent` has successfully logged the contents of `invoke()`'s `Payload` parameter from `LambdaInvokeTrigger`.

 ## Invoking a Lambda Function and Requesting a Response

 The next example will demonstrate how to use `invoke()` to call a Lambda function and have that second function return information to the first one.

-We're going to alter `LambdaInvokeEvent` so that it modifies the information it receives and then calls it back so it returned to `LambdaInvokeTrigger`.
+We're going to alter `LambdaInvokeEvent` so that it modifies the information it receives in its event message and then calls it back so it returned to `LambdaInvokeTrigger`.

 ```javascript
 exports.handler = function(event, context, callback) {